Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 UConn Stats and Trends

-- UConn is 4-0 against the spread and 1-4 overall when the team puts up more than 16.2 points.
+- When UConn scores more than 16.2 points, it is 4-0 against the spread and 1-4 overall.

-- This season the Huskies have turned the ball over 16 times, five more than the Tigers' takeaways (11).
+- The Huskies have turned the ball over 16 times this season, five more turnovers than the Tigers have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.